acarella/ARCExpandingButtonsMenu/README.md

 # ARCExpandingButtonsMenu
-A UIView that supports animating rounded buttons out and back in, like a menu.
+A UIView that supports animating rounded buttons out horizontally (either right to left or vice versa) and back in.
+Built as an idea for a menu that expands and collapses.

 This is currrently working, and is an ongoing effort.
 Use freely and at your own risk.